EpikCord/EpikCord.py/docs/docs.rst

 HTTPClient
 ----------

-def close(self: Any) -> NoneClose underlying connector.
+def close(self: Any) -> None
+Close underlying connector.

 Release all acquired resources.

-def delete(self: Any, url: Any, args: Any, to_discord: bool, kwargs: Any) -> NonePerform HTTP DELETE request.
+def delete(self: Any, url: Any, args: Any, to_discord: bool, kwargs: Any) -> None Perform HTTP DELETE request.

-def detach(self: Any) -> NoneDetach connector from session without closing the former.
+def detach(self: Any) -> None
+Detach connector from session without closing the former.

 Session is switched to closed state anyway.

-def get(self: Any, url: Any, args: Any, to_discord: bool, kwargs: Any) -> NonePerform HTTP GET request.
+def get(self: Any, url: Any, args: Any, to_discord: bool, kwargs: Any) -> None Perform HTTP GET request.

-def head(self: Any, url: Any, args: Any, to_discord: bool, kwargs: Any) -> NonePerform HTTP HEAD request.
+def head(self: Any, url: Any, args: Any, to_discord: bool, kwargs: Any) -> None Perform HTTP HEAD request.

 def log_request(self: Any, res: Any) -> None

-def options(self: Any, url: Any, allow_redirects: bool, kwargs: Any) -> _RequestContextManagerPerform HTTP OPTIONS request.
+def options(self: Any, url: Any, allow_redirects: bool, kwargs: Any) -> _RequestContextManager
+Perform HTTP OPTIONS request.

-def patch(self: Any, url: Any, args: Any, to_discord: bool, kwargs: Any) -> NonePerform HTTP PATCH request.
+def patch(self: Any, url: Any, args: Any, to_discord: bool, kwargs: Any) -> None Perform HTTP PATCH request.

-def post(self: Any, url: Any, args: Any, to_discord: bool, kwargs: Any) -> NonePerform HTTP POST request.
+def post(self: Any, url: Any, args: Any, to_discord: bool, kwargs: Any) -> None Perform HTTP POST request.

-def put(self: Any, url: Any, args: Any, to_discord: bool, kwargs: Any) -> NonePerform HTTP PUT request.
+def put(self: Any, url: Any, args: Any, to_discord: bool, kwargs: Any) -> None Perform HTTP PUT request.

-def request(self: Any, method: str, url: Any, kwargs: Any) -> _RequestContextManagerPerform HTTP request.
+def request(self: Any, method: str, url: Any, kwargs: Any) -> _RequestContextManager Perform HTTP request.

-def ws_connect(self: Any, url: Any, method: str, protocols: Any, timeout: float, receive_timeout: Any, autoclose: bool, autoping: bool, heartbeat: Any, auth: Any, origin: Any, params: Any, headers: Any, proxy: Any, proxy_auth: Any, ssl: Any, verify_ssl: Any, fingerprint: Any, ssl_context: Any, proxy_headers: Any, compress: int, max_msg_size: int) -> _WSRequestContextManagerInitiate websocket connection.
+def ws_connect(self: Any, url: Any, method: str, protocols: Any, timeout: float, receive_timeout: Any, autoclose: bool, autoping: bool, heartbeat: Any, auth: Any, origin: Any, params: Any, headers: Any, proxy: Any, proxy_auth: Any, ssl: Any, verify_ssl: Any, fingerprint: Any, ssl_context: Any, proxy_headers: Any, compress: int, max_msg_size: int) -> _WSRequestContextManager
+Initiate websocket connection.